kishormorol/kishormorol.github.io/content/teaching/python/index.md

 **Python programming with a comprehensive curriculum!**

 [American International University-Bangladesh](www.aiub.edu) offers **CSC 4162: Programming in Python**, a course designed to equip students with the skills to develop applications ranging from small scripts to large systems.
+The course emphasizes best practices such as version control, unit testing, and recommended coding styles and idioms.
 Students will explore Python's extensive standard library and its applications in various domains.

     ```python
     import pandas as pd